21 ncac 36 .0224 COMPONENTS OF NURSING PRACTICE FOR THE REGISTERED NURSE

 (2) analyzing the effectiveness of nursing interventions; and

-(3) modifying the plan of care based upon newly collected data, new problem identification, change in the client's status and expected outcomes.
+(3) modifying the plan of care based upon newly collected data, new problem identification, a change in the client's status, and expected outcomes.

-(f) Reporting and Recording by the registered nurse are those communications required in relation to all aspects of nursing care.
+(f) Reporting and Recording by the registered nurse shall be those communications required in relation to all aspects of nursing care.

-(1) Reporting means the communication of information to other persons responsible for, or involved in, the care of the client.
-The registered nurse is accountable for:
+(1) Reporting means the communication of information to other individuals responsible for, or involved in, the care of the client.
+The registered nurse shall:

-(A) directing the communication to the appropriate person(s) and consistent with established policies, procedures, practices and channels of communication which lend support to types of nursing services offered;
+(B) assure that these communications are consistent with established policies, procedures, practices, and channels of communication which lend support to types of nursing services offered;

-(B) communicating within a time period which is consistent with the client's need for care;
+(C) communicate within a time period that is consistent with the client's need for care;

 (2) Recording means the documentation of information on the appropriate client record, nursing care plan or other documents.
-This documentation must:
+This documentation shall: